jdomeij/node-red-contrib-node-hue/README.md

 * Self syncing, uses background polling to detect external changes to light
 * Displays current state for light in the Node-Red ui

+#### TODO
+* The HSV to XY (and back) color conversion is not 100% correct, modifying only one color channel at a time does not produce correct result.

 ### Examples
 ##### Dashboard example config:
 This is an example of how to control the light using the [node-red-dashboard](https://github.com/node-red/node-red-dashboard)